libavg/libavg/sphinxdoc/player.rst

             Returns the main canvas.
 This is the canvas loaded using :py:meth:`loadFile` or :py:meth:`loadString` and displayed on screen.

+        .. py:method:: addInputDevice(inputDevice)

+            Registers a :py:class:`InputDevice` to the system.

         .. py:method:: getMouseState() -> MouseEvent

             Returns the last mouse event generated.